indiana-university/box-migration-tools/api/readme.md

 # Box Enterprise Account Rollout Webhook

+This webhook (HTTP API endpoint) facilitates the transition of an enterprise Box account to a personal account.
+We used [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp) for the implementation.

 # Endpoint

 ## AccountMigration

-We used [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp) for this implementation.

 **Purpose**: Convert Box enterprise acount to personal account.